Symbolic Simulator Operations¶

 indexing and updating by symbolic values much more efficient than

-with the concrete arrays generated by symbolic
+with the concrete arrays generated by symbolic, but makes

 aggregate operations difficult to support.